willymcallister/willymcallister.github.io/_articles/lc-natural-response-derivation.md

 ## Test the proposed solution

 Next, we check our proposed solution by plugging it into the second-order differential equation.
-If we can come up with values for the constants that make the differential equation true, the proposed solution is a winner.
+If we can come up with values for the constants that make the differential equation true then the proposed solution is a winner.

-### Figure out the initial conditions
+### Find the initial conditions

 Initial conditions for a second-order circuit are more involved than for a first-order circuit.

-When we did this for first-order circuits, $\text{RC}$ or $\text{RL}$, we needed a single value, either a starting current or voltage.
-For a second-order $\text{LC}$ circuit, we need to know *two* things: the current *and* the derivative of the current right after the switch closes.
+When we did this for first-order circuits, $\text{RC}$ or $\text{RL}$, we needed a single value, either a starting voltage or current.
+For a second-order $\text{LC}$ circuit, we need to know *two* things the moment after the switch closes: the current *and* the derivative of the current, $i(0^+)$ and $di/dt(0^+)$.

 Here are the circuit conditions at $t = 0^-$, just before the switch closes,